Pacific Debt Relief Company Logo

 • How often should I check my credit?

 It's advisable to check your credit reports and scores every 3 to 6 months.
-This frequency ensures you stay informed about your financial profile, maintain its accuracy, and promptly detect any unauthorized or suspicious activities that could indicate identity theft or errors.
-Regular monitoring can help you maintain a healthy credit status and make informed decisions about your finances.
-To understand more about how checking your credit score affects your credit and to dispel common myths, visit our guide on does checking FICO score hurt credit.
+Comparing FICO Score vs. Credit Score helps you stay informed about your financial profile, maintain accuracy, and promptly detect any unauthorized activities or errors.
+Regular monitoring can help you maintain a healthy credit status and make informed financial decisions.
+To understand more about how checking your credit score affects your credit and to dispel common myths, visit our guide on does checking FICO score hurts credit.

 • How can I check my credit for free?